nslee333/dev-folder/task_app/project_notes.md

     - MongoRuntimeError: Illegal state transition from [closed] => [connected].
     - PoolClosedError [MongoPoolClosedError]: Attempted to check out a connection from closed       connection pool
     - After reading the documentation about MongoClient, I refactored the db.ts MongoClient instance
-      - into its own function, which reduced it to one MongoClient, wheras before I had one for every http method.
+      - into its own function, which reduced it to one MongoClient, whereas before I had one for every http method.
       - After modifying the code, I tested it and the errors haven't come back.

     18: Refactoring tasks: